arjunan-k/Medical_Insurance/README.md

 | RMSE | 6209.88 | 6067.50 | 4841.88 | 6238.13 |

 # CONCLUSION
-Based on the predictive modeling, Linear Regression algorithm has the best score compared to the others, with MAE Score 4305.20, RMSE Score 6209.88, & R2 Score 0.77. <br>
+Based on the predictive modeling, Linear Regression algorithm has the best score compared to the others, with MAE Score 2824, RMSE Score 4347, & R2 Score 88.13%. <br>
-Therefore, Linear Regression algorithm is the best fitted model based on the training and testing accuracy.
+Therefore, Linear Regression algorithm is the best fitted model.